Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

 Kikuyu, a native of the highlands of East Africa, is now naturalised in many coastal and northern regions of New Zealand.
 It's the most vigorous of all lawn grasses, with stout stolons and rhizomes.
-For this reason, it has often been regarded as undesirable in home gardens.
-But when kept within bounds, by mower strips and the use of weedkillers, kikuyu makes an attractive, hard-wearing lawn.
+For this reason, it has often been regarded as an undesirable nuisance in home gardens.
+But when kept within bounds, by mowing strips and judicious use of weedkillers, kikuyu makes an attractive, resilient, hard-wearing lawn that copes with environments where cool-season grasses struggle.

 Kikuyu responds dramatically to nitrogen fertilisers.
-We recommend the use of slow release fertilisers such as Yates Thrive Granular Lawn Fertiliser or the gentle release of Yates Dynamic Lifter Concentrated Lawn Food.
+We recommend the use of slow release fertilisers, like Yates Lawn Fertiliser Quarterly or the gentle release of Yates Dynamic Lifter Concentrated Lawn Food.

-The dense turf resists weeds, insects and disease.
-Although, at one time, kikuyu seed was difficult to purchase for the home gardener in New Zealand, it's now available from Yates.
+Kikuyu seed was traditionally difficult to purchase for home gardeners in New Zealand, but it's now available from Yates, in your favourite local retail store.

-In late spring or early summer, sow blends containing kikuyu and a 'nursery' grass (such as annual ryegrass) at 1 kg per 66 square metres, or as directed on the product label.
+In late spring or early summer, sow blends containing kikuyu and a 'nursery' grass (such as annual ryegrass) at 1kg per 66m2, or as directed on the product label.
 As kikuyu seed is very fine, mix thoroughly before dispersion.

-Fast germinating ryegrass minimises soil erosion and reduces weed competition while the kikuyu seedlings establish.
+Fast-germinating ryegrass minimises soil erosion and reduces weed competition, while the kikuyu seedlings establish.
 Kikuyu germinates best when soil temperatures are above 21°C. The vigorous seedlings emerge in seven to twenty-one days.
 Runners can be planted in spring or summer, and kikuyu turf can be laid at almost any time of the year.
-Kikuyu can take its time to establish, so it can require patience at first.
+Kikuyu can take its time to establish, so it may require patience at first.

-Note - we don't recommend using Yates Weed 'n' Feed or Yates Turfix on your kikuyu lawn.
+Precautionary note - we don't recommend using Yates Weed 'n' Feed or Yates Turfix on your kikuyu lawn, as kikuyu is sensitive to selective weedkillers and can be damaged by application.

 Share